abhmul/DataScienceTrack/CV/README.md

 Have you ever looked for shoes online and found related advertisements on facebook and other websites continuously for a week?
 Or say, you’re chatting with your best friend and the keyboard suggests you the exact words that you want to use in your sentence?
 How does YouTube show all your favourite videos on your homescreen?

-Well these are all the applications of Data Science.
+Well these are all applications of Data Science.
 Over the last few years Data Science has really changed our concept of technology.
 Our lives are a lot easier as compared to 10yrs ago, and this is all because of data science.
 Data Science has really pulled the ends between fiction and technology.
 Right from LinkedIn to Tinder, data science is being used everywhere.

 This tutorial will give you a brief introduction into some basic applications of machine learning and data science along with example prompts to compete in this track.
 To compete though, any data science project will do.